SCIJacob000/Project-1/README.md

 realistic goals

+both players can cast their line and catch a fish each turn ending in a winner and loser based on the weight of their catch

 make it harder for the player who is winning to catch a big fish by speeding up the ball in the canvas section

 stretch goal